jacopotarantino/generator-ui-component/README.md

 [daviddm-image]: https://david-dm.org/jacopotarantino/generator-ui-component.svg?theme=shields.io
 [daviddm-url]: https://david-dm.org/jacopotarantino/generator-ui-component

 > Scaffolds a UI Component with ES6, tests, and webpack+babel build.
 Initializes a git repository.
 Creates a minimal build process that you can get started with immediately.
+Includes the CSS and Sass loaders so you can write your styles cleanly and import them just like node modules.

 ## Installation